CodingCellist/codingcellist.github.io/content/en/post/month-of-zen/index.md

 column-staggered layout, along with 3 thumb-keys, which are arranged in a small arc.
 There is a little e-ink display for showing the battery level, Bluetooth connection, and current layer.
-And the case is made of machined aluminium, which both feels and looks amazing!
-I went for the blue anodised edition and it looks very nice, especially when paired with black keycaps:
+And the case is made of machined aluminium, which both looks and feels premium!
+Mine is a blue anodised version and I think it looks _pretty good_, especially when paired with black keycaps:

 ![An image of the two halves of the Zen keyboard.
 Each half is a mirror of the other.](/media/zen-deployed.jpg)